mdsi-dsp-at2/eTe-analysis/README.md

   Then every thing is ready.
 So there are altogether three stages of repository.

   local repo --> personal remote repo --> team's master remote repo

+  # Commit the local changes to local and (personal)remote repo

+  - Secure the local changes
+      git add
+      git commit -m "your change message"

+  - Push to remote repo
+      git push

  # General Rule of Thumb in Creating Tasks, Assigining Tasks and Making Pull Requests